zlhen/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 }
 ```

-The route handler is the following
+The route handler is the following.

 ```js
 import express from 'express';